texastribune/donations-app/README.md

 ### `raw/`
 Contains files that will eventually be compiled or otherwise transformed with Webpack.

-+ `raw/js`: Place all ES2015 modules here, as well as entry points.
-More on this later.
++ `raw/js`: Place all ES2015 modules and entry points here.
+Right now, there is a form module for old browsers and for modern browsers, plus an entry point for each (I'm sure you can figure out which is which by the file names).
+The only difference between the old-browser form module and the new one is that the old uses the CSS `left` property instead of `transform` to deal with carousel actions.
 + `raw/bg`: Place all background images here.
 That's because SCSS files `require()` them and will therefore be part of the Webpack build process.
 + `raw/scss`: Place all SCSS files -- partials and entry points -- here.